freddiewrites/freddiewrites.github.io/_posts/2019-01-04-the-everything-machine.markdown

 date:   2019-01-04 12:00:00 -0500
 categories: [personal, thoughts]
 vimeoId: 107569286
+excerpt: How one of the great technology feats of the 21st Century became a bit too much for me.
 ---
 The act of [converging technologies](https://en.wikipedia.org/wiki/Technological_convergence) is one of the great feats of the 21st Century.
 It’s evidenced by the meme that tends to show up in the slide decks of semi-knowledgable speakers at conferences.
 You know the one.
 There’s a desk full of objects.
 A calculators, a stack of books, a notepad, an alarm clock, a typewriter.
 In the next image, it’s a single Macintosh computer.